Why DBT Helps You Understand Your Emotions

 - Fear urges you to avoid it.

-- If sadness makes you want to isolate, push yourself to reach out to someone.
+- For example, if sadness makes you want to isolate, push yourself to reach out to someone.

 Strengthening Emotional Resilience